Fellows of Jonathan Edwards

 Bio:

-Gary L. Haller is Henry Prentiss Becton Emeritus Professor of Engineering and Applied Science.
-He received his PhD in Physical Chemistry in 1966 from Northwestern University and after a post-doctoral year at Oxford University, was a member of the Yale faculty 1967-2015.
-At Yale, he served as Departmental Chair, Chair of the Council of Engineering, Deputy Provost for Engineering and Physical Sciences, and Master of the Jonathan Edwards College.
-He is currently Director of the Henry Koerner Center for Emeritus Faculty at Yale.
+Gary L. Haller is Emeritus Professor of Chemical & Environmental Engineering and Chemistry at Yale University.
+He received his PhD in Physical Chemistry in 1966 from Northwestern University.
+He has been a member of the Yale faculty since 1967.
+At Yale, he has been Chair of the Department of Chemical Engineering, Chair oft he Council of Engineering, and Becton Professor of Engineering and Applied Science, and Master of the Jonathan Edwards College.

 Donald J. Hannan lll